MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-migrate-os.md

 ---
 title: "Migrate to Windows 11 Pro or Enterprise on Surface Hub 3"
-description: "How to migrate from Surface Hub 3 to Windows 11 Pro or Enterprise." ms.service: surface-hub
+description: Learn how to migrate Surface Hub 3 to Windows 11 Pro or Enterprise, including steps for downloading the OS, creating a bootable USB, and installing necessary drivers and firmware. ms.service: surface-hub
 author: coveminer
 ms.author: dpandre